homes32/pebakery-docs/Commands/Control/SetMacro.md

 Defines a procedure to be executed when a specific keyword is encountered.

-Macros make plugin maintenance easier as the code is written only once but can be called repeatedly by any number of plugins or processes.
+Macros make script maintenance easier as the code is written only once but can be called repeatedly by any number of scripts or processes.
 They are ideal for repetitive tasks such as creating shortcuts or downloading and unpacking a file.

 ## Syntax